 in Symfony often (even usually) include free software.
 Any library you

-add to your Symfony2 project should go in the
+add to your Symfony project should go in the

 vendordirectory.
 See The Architecture: Using Vendors.

 - YAML is a recursive acronym for "YAML Ain't a Markup Language".
-It's a lightweight, humane data serialization language used extensively in Symfony2's configuration files.
-See the The YAML Component chapter.
+It's a lightweight, human friendly data serialization language used extensively in Symfony's configuration files.
+See the The Yaml Component chapter.